NYUAD-CRC/crc-docs/_sources/hpc/system/gpu_nodes.rst.txt

     - Max jobs per user = 8
     - Max allowed walltime = 96 hours
     - Default walltime = 5 hours

+If you would like to analyze your GPU jobs, Please refer to following
+section: :doc:`Analyzing GPU Usage</hpc/jobs/gpu_jobs>`